-When deciding between dip vs acrylic nails, which is better?
+Which is better, dip vs acrylic nails?
 I’ve been a regular at my neighborhood nail salon for years.
 Experimenting with acrylics, gels, and extensions is my thing.
-So, when I came across a dip nail powder manicure, I wanted to try it.
+So, when dip nail powder manicures first hit the scene, I tried one right away.

 Although powder dip and acrylic nails are almost identical in appearance, I quickly noticed that they have a lot of differences.
 Their cost, staying power, and the process for putting them on (and taking them off) vary.

-If you’re considering trying out either (or both) of these manicure treatments, here’s what you need to know.
+If you’re considering trying out either (or both) of these manicures, here’s what you need to know.

 Is dip powder or acrylic better?